waizord/waizord/README.md

 ### Hi there 👋

-- 🌱 I learn base OOP and practic.
+I learn base OOP and practic.
 I want to learn API service

+I have knowledge:

 - Swift, XCode